AO-StreetArt/AOSharedServiceLibrary/README.md

 At this point, you will have a few outputs, which can be copied to allow easy use across many projects (example commands provided for Ubuntu 14.04):

-* A compiled shared library libaossl.a.x.y, where x and y are integers, that needs to be put on the linker path
+* A compiled shared library libaossl.a, that needs to be put on the linker path

-`sudo cp libaossl.a.* /usr/local/bin`
+`sudo cp libaossl.a /usr/local/bin`

 * A set of header files in the lib/include directory that need to be put onto the include path